EnsaiGenielogiciel/WikipediaExtractor/README.md

 - When the page no longer exists, the application indicates that the page is non-existent and does not perform any task.
 - A page can contain tags of table that are not really tables.
 We verify that it is a table before performing the scraping, checking that the "class" attribute of the tag contains the string "wikitable";

 However, it has some limitations.
 In fact and by exploring the different pages we realized that in some cases, there were errors in the structure of the basic html code.
 Indeed, the last cell of a row could contain a "colspan" attribute that spans more cells than there are total columns.
-To handle this case, we remove blank cells at the end of a row so that the total number of cells equals the number of columns.
+To handle this case, we remove blank cells at the end of each row so that the total number of cells equals the number of columns.
 Note that these empty cells exist because new cells have been created using the colspan attributes.
 In the case of the rowspan attribute, we have managed this case, by creating a cell each time if and only the number of rows in a table is not exceeded.

 In addition, some <tr> </tr> tags contained fewer cells than the total number of columns (ex: https://en.wikipedia.org/wiki/Comparison_of_programming_languages_(syntax)).
 To handle this case, we complete the corresponding rows with empty cells.
 For some tables (those for which the class attribute contained "jquery sortable"), we found that by retrieving the texts at the column level, if the name of a column contained more than one word, the space between the words disappeared.